keeltrace/qlcplus-wiki/Linux-Build-HOWTO.md

 ### Debian/Ubuntu Package Creation

-Go to the newly-created qlc sub-directory and issue the following command:
+Go to the main QLC+ directory and issue the following command:

 `./create-deb.sh`